 Here is the updated list of the top ten insurance companies in the Philippines based on the New Business Annual Premium Equivalent (NBAPE) of Life Insurance Companies (2019).
 (Source: Department of Finance Insurance Commission)

 #1 Sun Life Canada (Philippines) Inc.

-Sun Life Canada Inc. ranked third in the top insurance companies in the Philippines.
+Sun Life Canada Inc. ranked third in the top life insurance companies in the Philippines.
 It was established in the country through the British company H.J.
 Andrews and Co.
 It offers a wide range of financial products such as insurance and mutual funds.

 Here is the ranking of Sun Life Canada Inc: